jlahne/pangborn-tutorial-2025/_main.md

 <img src="03-finetuning-ggplot_files/figure-html/worse berry penalty analysis example-1.png" width="672" style="display: block; margin: auto;" />

-Which we're showing because we have seen similar plots published in journal articles, with the difficult-to-read axes, underscores, redundant axis labels, and all.
+We have seen similar plots published in journal articles, with the difficult-to-read axes, underscores, redundant axis labels, and all.

 We can make this more readable by reordering the CATA attributes, shortening and reformatting the labels, and possibly by removing some extraneous elements like the `cata_variable` label.
-These are common steps that make a huge difference.
+These are common steps that make a huge difference, and we'll use some tricks from the `stringr` and `tidytext` packages for this.

 ### Horizontal text with coord_flip()